jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 5. Unlock an achievement
 Since these are all disparate systems, dispatching a global event is much simpler and more flexible than trying to call all these methods directly.

 I like to reserve events for cases where I have 2 or more mostly unconnected systems/objects that need to talk to one another for a few specific cases.
 That said, if you already have a reference to something, method calls are preferable since they are cheaper and easier to trace.
 It also goes without saying that you should avoid situations where you are generating events every tick, as this can add large overheads to the performance of your game.

-Events are tricky to reason about as they (by-design) decouple the parts of your gameplay code, which is why you shouldn't over-use them.
+Events are also tricky to reason about as they (by-design) decouple the parts of your gameplay code, which is another good reason not to over-use them.

 ## Pub-Sub
 Publish & Subscribe systems take the concept of events and make it a bit more granular.
 Instead of all events going out into the ether, you can make dedicated streams for events to fall into.
 This can make your event system much easier to reason about, but also less flexible.